Dairy Cleaning chemicals and Disinfectants, how they work and a COSHH overview

 PAA is an equilibrium mixture of acetic acid and hydrogen peroxide.
 It is a powerful oxidising agent with an oxidation capacity higher than sodium hypochlorite and chlorine dioxide, and is comparable to the oxidative capacity of ozone.
 It is usually produced in concentrations of 5 to 15 % and when dissolved in water forms acetic acid and hydrogen peroxide.
 PAA at 75 mg/L is reported to successfully kill 100% of a 10(7) cell/ml yeast or bacterial population in 30- seconds.
 It also kills viruses and spores

-Periacetic acid disinfectants are usually a mixture of Periacetic acid and Hydrogen peroxide.
+Peracetic acid disinfectants are usually a mixture of peracetic acid and hydrogen peroxide.
 They are highly corrosive and again can cause severe burns to skin, eye, respiratory tract and mouth, throat and oesophagus if ingested.
 It can cause permanent damage to eyes and perforation of the oesophagus.
 PPE in the form of protective face visor/goggles, butyl rubber gauntlets, rubber boots and chemical resistant clothing overalls are required as well as good general ventilation.

 Trade Name | Active Ingredients |